 - 1. Same day after-school behaviour detention (30 mins or 1 hour in the PSC)- for conduct in lesson. - 2.
-Teacher/Subject/Faculty detention run in faculty areas- for incomplete classwork or homework
+Teacher/Subject/Faculty detention run in faculty areas- for incomplete classwork or homework or persistent lateness to lessons.

 If a student is issued a behaviour detention on the same day as this detention, the behaviour detention takes precedence and the subject detention will, if possible, be rearranged.